An overview on curve semistable and numerically flat Higgs bundles: Introduction

 An equivalent way to define H-nflat Higgs bundles is the following one: a Higgs bundle $\fE=(E,\varphi)$ over an irreducible smooth projective variety is H-nflat if it is curve semistable and $c_1(E)\equiv_{num}0$ (cfr.
 Lemma \ref{lem2.2}.\ref{lem2.2.a}).
 So this combined with \cite[Corollary]{L:A} simplifies the problem to prove the vanishing of $c_2(E)\in\rA^2(X)$.
 Other simplifications of this problem are recalled and proved at the end of this paper.

 \textbf{Notations and conventions.} $\K$ is an algebraically closed field of characteristic $0$, unless otherwise indicated.
 By a projective variety $X$ I mean a projective integral scheme over $\K$ of dimension $n\geq1$ and of finite type.
 If $n\in\{1,2\}$ I shall write projective curve or projective surface, respectively.
-Whenever I consider a morphism $f\colon C\to X$, I understand that $C$ is an irreducible smooth projective curve.
+Whenever I consider a morphism $f\colon C\to X$, I understand that $C$ is an irreducible smooth projective curve. $\rN^1(X)$ is the real vector space of real $1$-cocycles on $X$ modulo numerical equivalence, $\rA^2(X)$ is the Abelian group of $2$-cocycles on $X$ modulo rational equivalence.

 \textbf{Acknowledgements.} The main results of this paper are based on my Ph.D. thesis \cite{AC:PhD} written under supervision of U. Bruzzo and B. Gra\~na Otero.
 I am very grateful to them for their help, their energy and their support.
 The text of this paper reflects the mini talk I gave on August 8th 2025 during the ``Workshop on Character Varieties and Higgs Bundles'' held at Universidad de Costa Rica.
 I am grateful to the organizers for their invitation.